jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

 # bitbucket-codepipeline-codebuild-eks
 ci/cd project with the tools mentioned in the title

-Esse projeto tem como objetivo mostar os passos necessarios para para criar uma estrutura de ci/cd utilizando o bitbucket, codepipeline, codebuild, ECS e EKS.
+This project aims to show the necessary steps to create a ci/cd structure using bitbucket, codepipeline, codebuild, ECS and EKS.

-# Pré requisitos
+# Requirements
-Previamente para execução desse projeto, se faz necessario que voce ja tenha as seguintes coisas:
+Prior to executing this project, it is necessary that you already have the following things:

 Account AWS